freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 881.1

 Bash sees everything as a string so it just printed the `%75` part literally.
-In the terminal, create an `I` variable equal to `0` (zero), so we can play with it and figure out how to do some calculations.
+In the terminal, create an `I` variable equal to `0` (zero), so you can play with it and figure out how to do some calculations.

 #### HINTS